Meet the policy team

 Policy and Advocacy Officer

-"My favourite moments so far has been supporting girl advocates from our programmes at international events such as the UN General Assembly.
-They are so incredibly passionate about girls' rights and are creating change in their communities, to be part of giving them a platform to tell the world what they do makes me really proud."
+"My favourite moment so far has been supporting girl advocates from our programmes at international events such as the UN General Assembly.
+They are so incredibly passionate about girls' rights and are creating change in their communities.
+To be part of giving them a platform to tell the world what they do makes me really proud."

 Real Choices, Real Lives Research Manager